Scarlet Finale! (Demo)

 “Me?
 I didn’t say anything, must be your imagination.”

-In seconds, the pleasant tune was completely broken by the sound of static.
+In seconds, the pleasant tune was broken by the sound of static.

-“I guess this is useless then-” Faith declared but he was stopped by the brunette.
+“I guess this is useless then-” Faith declared, but the brunette stopped him.

 “Shh!”
 Caroline quickly reacted as she noticed something.

-She could hear something else, a small voice being drowned by the static.
+She could hear something else, the sound of a small voice being drowned by the static.

 Soon, it reached Faith’s ears too.